 Best hiking backpack runner-up

-- Less versatile for low-key adventuring
+- Less suited for long treks

 best backpack for long hauls